 Fair and Progressive Employers in the Midst of Challenging Times

-Learn from OCBC Bank, winner of the Tripartite Alliance Award 2021, on how they help prepare employees for the future of jobs.
+Learn from Aviva, winner of the Tripartite Alliance Award 2021, on how they put employees at the heart of the organisation, and its people initiatives.

 Since the COVID-19 outbreak, the employment landscape had been in topsy turvy with employers trying to sustain their businesses, while keeping their employees safe and gainfully employed.
 The Tripartite Alliance Award (TAA) 2021 ceremony, organised by the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), recognised 21 organisations and six individuals for their fair and progressive employment practices and keeping their employees at the heart of their businesses.

-This article first appeared in Human Resources Online Q3 2021 edition, and is the third instalment in a four-part series on how TAA 2021 winners implemented fair and progressive practices at their workplaces and excel as exemplary employers.
-Look out for the last instalment!
+This article first appeared in Human Resources Online Q3 2021 edition, and is the first instalment in a four-part series on how TAA 2021 winners implemented fair and progressive practices at their workplaces and excel as exemplary employers.
+Look out for the next instalment!